Macron leads polls but turnout a big question in French vote

 In third position according to the polls is far-left figure Jean-Luc Mélenchon, who has increased his support but still is a distance behind Le Pen.
 Another far-right candidate, Eric Zemmour, and conservative contender Valérie Pécresse are amid other key challengers.
 Sunday’s first round will qualify the two top candidates for the runoff.

-The presidential election is the one that is attracting French voters the most.
+The presidential election is the one that attracts French voters the most.

 Yet the turnout has decreased from 84% in 2007 to about 78% in 2017, and studies show that abstention may be higher than five years ago.
 In particular, young and working-class people appear less certain to go to the polls than retirees and upper-class voters.